 Perception is also an important part of accepting and living with tinnitus.
-Many counseling programmes aim to explain and help sufferers understand their condition.
+Many counselling programmes aim to explain and help sufferers understand their condition.
 CBT (Cognitive Behavioural Therapy) can help sufferers focus less on the sounds they hear inside their ears while providing them with emotional support.
 According to the British Tinnitus Association, CBT has been shown to be one of the most effective treatments available to reduce the distress from tinnitus and increase quality of life.

 Alternative medicine has also offered some solutions to help the condition of tinnitus.
 These include aromatherapy, acupuncture, magnet therapy, yoga, meditation, massages amongst others.
 Although some people report a decrease of tinnitus and improvement, studies are inconclusive as to how beneficial these methods are and if they are actually helpful.
 Some herbs that are recommended for tinnitus can have side effects.
 You should discuss taking these supplements with a medical professional first.

 Living with tinnitus is challenging and scientists are actively looking for ways to alleviate the condition and find a cure.
-One option scientists are currently investigating is retraining (or rebooting) the brain in such a way that it stops recognizing errant signals from the damaged hearing nerves.
+One option scientists are currently investigating is retraining (or rebooting) the brain in such a way that it stops recognising errant signals from the damaged hearing nerves.

 Another area of research is focusing on developing drugs that will “tone down” overactive neurons.
 Scientists believe that studying the mechanism of interaction between the hearing cells and the potassium channels could lead to new treatments.

 To manage tinnitus, it is very important to know what it is and what the possible causes may be as well as what underlying health problems may be impacting the tinnitus.
 In most situations, ringing in the ears is not a sign of a serious medical issue but still, people should consider addressing the problem and consult with a health professional to make sure they have the correct diagnosis.